hdfchain/hdfwallet/README.md

 ## Running Tests

 All tests may be run using the script `run_tests.sh`.
-Generally, Decred only supports the current and previous major versions of Go.
+Generally, Hdfchain only supports the current and previous major versions of Go.

 ```sh